-As Renault unveils the next generation Megane Renault Sport at the Monaco Grand Prix, we set ourselves a challenge to find 40 hot Renaults of the past.
+As Renault launches its next generation Megane Renault Sport, we set ourselves a challenge to find 40 hot Renaults of the past.
 It didn’t take long to complete the list…

 Renault 8 Gordini